Sound like a French person Workshop series

-* These Workshops are open to students Level 5 and up.
-They can be taken separately, or together as a bundle. *
+* The workshops in this series are open to students of level 5 & above.
+They can be taken separately, or together as a bundle.

 Perceiving and recognizing the musicality of the French language is one of the key steps to sounding like a native speaker.

 In this hands-on module of Coucou’s Sound Like a French Person workshop, Quentin will facilitate the understanding and reproducing of French sentence tone through improvisational games, scene analysis and scene work.

 We will use clips from iconic French movies to listen, understand and reproduce that special “je ne sais quoi” that will open the door to fluency.

 There is a feeling of dread known to all students of a foreign language: the burning shame when we face a native speaker and realize that despite our knowledge, we are separated from them by the perceived barrier we call an “accent.”

 But is this shame legitimate?
 Where does the fear come from and why do our accents embarrass us?
 After all, even native speakers have regional accents.
 In this emboldening module of the Sound Like A French Person workshop, Jordan encourages us to reframe what it means to “sound native.”
 Over the course of two hours, we will learn techniques for overcoming inhibitions that occur naturally in foreign language students.
 This frees us up, allowing us to direct laser-like focus on what really matters: speaking accurate, eloquent, and even beautiful French in our own voices.
 We will also observe practical examples through clips of New Wave films featuring iconic non-native speaking actors who turned their accents into an advantage.